Windows legacy audio components: KMixer

-In Windows 98, Windows 2000 and Windows Me, the KMixer maximum sample rate is 100 kHz.
-In Windows XP SP1 and later, KMixer audio sampling rate supports a maximum of 200 kHz.
+In Windows 98, Windows 2000 and Windows Me, the KMixer maximum sample rate is 96 kHz.
+In Windows XP SP1 and later, KMixer audio sampling rate supports a maximum of 192 kHz.
+The actual resampling rate of KMixer is highly decided by audio drivers and audio devices; later the WASAPI introduced changeable resampling rate.

+In Windows 98 to Windows XP, the vendor-offered GFX filter can be included in audio drivers, and it can be used for audio enhancement features.
+Later the GFX filter was replaced by APO in Windows Vista.